-1) National parks
+1. National parks

-2) The gateway to China
+2. The gateway to China

-3) Good eats
+3. Good eats

-What makes Chinese dining just so delicious is that it’s actually composed of 8 different types of cuisine; Anhui, Cantonese, Fujian, Hunan, Jiangsu, Shandong, Szechuan, and Zhejiang.
+One of the best reasons to intern in Hong Kong is the delicious cuisine.
 Rice and noodle dishes are staples in Chinese gastronomy, along with scallions, ginger root, sesame oil and garlic.
 Popular snacks include pineapple buns, egg tarts and preserved prunes.
 Hotpot dishes are common meals in Hong Kong, where the soup-based food is cooked on a stove built into the restaurant table.
-Stir-fry is also a common plate in Hong Kong, both at restaurants and in homes.
-Sweet and sour pork and stir-fried beef with vegetables are among two of the recommend dishes for interns.
+Stir-fry is also a common plate, both at restaurants and in homes.
+However, because Hong Kong is an extremely multicultural city, interns will find cuisine from all o

-4) Towers in the sky
+4. Towers in the sky

 With over 1,000 skyscrapers, the Hong Kong skyline is one to remember.
-The best view of the city’s steel giants is, by far, from the Victoria Harbor.
-Among these beacons of capitalism, is the Hong Kong and Shanghai Bank headquarters.
+The best view of the city is from the Victoria Harbor.
+Among the most famous towers are the Hong Kong and Shanghai Bank headquarters.
 Designed by architects Foster + Partners, the three tower structure is meant to embody Hong Kong’s identity and culture while also reflecting the concept of Fung Shui.
-The building allows for natural sunlight and was constructed with the banker’s experience in mind.
-Another architectural wonder, Hong Kong’s fifth-highest skyscraper, The Center, is most famous for its prominence in the nightly light show that glitters beside the Victora Harbor.
+The building allows for natural sunlight and wwere constructed with the banker’s experience in mind.
+Another architectural wonder is Hong Kong’s fifth-highest skyscraper, The Center.
+It is most famous for its prominence in the nightly light show that glitters beside the Victora Harbor.

-7) The temples
+7. The temples

-Though Hong Kong is a city that never sleeps, it does meditate.
+Although Hong Kong is a city that never sleeps, it does meditate.
 Interns abroad have the chance to learn about Buddhist practices and visit temples, as many locals practice Buddhism.
 An intern in Hong Kong will find the peace and stillness of the Po Lin Monastery a stark contrast to the city’s frenetic bustle.
 A tribute to the Gods of Literature and War, the Man Mo Temple is another beautiful place to meditate and is located in downtown Hong Kong, near the financial district.

-Photo 2. by The Intern Group
+2. Courtesy of The Intern Group